Photino vs. Electron

 Notifications

-Electron Supports a JavaScript notification API for the Renderer process and a Notification module for the main process.
+Electron supports a JavaScript notification API for the Renderer process and a Notification module for the Main process for native OS toasts.

 Recent Documents (Windows, Mac)

-Electron supports the recent document functionality built into Windows and Mac.
+Electron supports the recent document functionality built into Windows and Mac via the app.addRecentDocument API.

 Taskbar Progress (Windows, Mac, Unity)